lab-cosmo/chemiscope/docs/src/manual/input.rst

                 // a, b, and c are the unit cell vectors.
 All values are
                 // expressed in Angstroms.
                 "cell": [10, 0, 0, 0, 10, 0, 0, 0, 10],
+                // OPTIONAL: bonds in the system, if any.
+                //
+                // This should be given as [i, j, order], where i, j, and
+                // order are integers. i and j are the indices of
+                // the atoms bonded together, and order is the bond order,
+                // which can be 1 (for single bonds) or 2 (for double bonds)
+                // or 3 (for triple bonds).
+                "bonds": [[0, 1, 1], [1, 2, 2],...],
             },
             // other structures as needed
             ...
         ],

         // OPTIONAL: shapes to display in the structure viewer.
         // Multiple shapes groups with different names are supported.
         //
         // Each shape is defined by parameters that can be specified globally,
         // at the structure level, or for individual atoms "shapes": {
             <name>: {
                 "kind" : <"sphere", "ellipsoid", "cylinder", "arrow", "custom">,